Pachycereus pringlei (S. Watson) Britton & Rose

 Mexican Giant Cardon, Cardon, Elephant Cactus, False Saguaro Cactus

 Pachycereus pringlei is a tall cactus with a trunk and several erect blue-green to dark green branches with 10 to 16 ribs and clusters of reddish to dark brown spines fading to grey.
-It is the tallest cactus species in the world, with a maximum recorded height of 63 feet (19.2 m) and a stout trunk up to 3.3 feet (1 m) in diameter.
+It is the tallest cactus in the world, with a maximum recorded height of 63 feet (19.2 m) and a stout trunk up to 3.3 feet (1 m) in diameter.
 In overall appearance, it resembles the related Saguaro.
 Each areole bears 1 to 3 central and 7 to 10 radial spines.
 They are needle-like and up to 1.2 inches (3 cm) long.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Like most other plants that can grow to staggering size, Pachycereus cacti grow extraordinarily slowly throughout hundreds of years.
-They require virtually zero assistance on your end, provided they are raised in a desert environment.
+They require virtually zero assistance, provided they are raised in a desert environment.

-These extraordinarily, low-maintenance plants can grow untouched for decades, so there is really not much you need to worry about.
-They must receive adequate sun and heat and be careful around their spines.
-If grown in containers, make sure that they are being repotted and that their soil isn't too moist.
-Other than that, these plants are about as simple and hands-off as it gets.
+These extraordinarily low-maintenance plants can grow untouched for decades, so there is not much you need to worry about.
+However, they must receive adequate sun and heat and be careful around their spines.
+If grown in containers, ensure they are being repotted, and their soil isn't too moist.
+Other than that, these plants are about as simple and hands-off as possible.